libsl3

 This can be ensured by passing the allowed sl3::Types to the sl3::Database::select call.

-If the wanted types are not these which are in the table, an sl3::TypeMisMatch exception is thrown.
+If the wanted types are not those in the table, an sl3::TypeMisMatch exception is thrown.

 this code will throw an exception, as expected and print

-A custom way to handle query results is to usea
+A custom way to handle query results is to use a sl3::RowCallback or the sl3::Command::Callback function.

 The callback will be called with a sl3::Columns representing the current row for each row in the query result.